bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-network-message-add.md

-# Send a message to a user on behalf of an open line
+# Send a message to a user on behalf of an open channel

 {% note warning "We are still updating this page" %}